 Weightage of Questions in English Section

-For better understanding of the importance of English syllabus for SBI PO Mains exam, candidates should analyse the weightage of questions from each topic carefully.
+For a better understanding of the importance of English syllabus for SBI PO Mains exam, candidates should analyse the weightage of questions from each topic carefully.

 Given below is the topic-wise expected number of questions in the English section: